Timothy Quill: Later life

 He married Mary McCarthy on 7 January 1930.

 In the 1940s, Quill lived at Ferney House in Blackrock, Cork, where he grew vegetables and kept livestock.
 His first trial of Holstein Friesian cattle took place here, and he owned what The Southern Star described as "one of the largest and most successful herds in the country".
-He was used as an example in an 1950s advertisement titled "Friesian T.T Herd Makes History", and served as the honorary secretary of the Irish Friesian Society.
+He was used as an example in a 1950s advertisement titled "Friesian T.T Herd Makes History", and served as the honorary secretary of the Irish Friesian Society.
 He served on the General Committee of the Munster Agricultural Society, wrote a farming column for The Cork Examiner and contributed to The Evening Echo under the pen name Carrigeen.
 By the 1950s he had settled at a property near Blarney, left politics and was Chair of the Blarney National Farmer's Association.
 According to the Irish Independent, Quill was the Chair of the Federation of Cow Testing Associations.

 He died on 10 June 1960, aged 59 and was buried in St. Finbarr's Cemetery.
 In an obituary published on 11 June 1960, the Evening Echo described him as an "authorative [sic] writer on agricultural matters".
 The Timothy Quill Perpetual Challenge Cup for the MAS (Munster Agricultural Society) Holstein Friesian Senior Cow Class at Cork Summer Show is named after him.